 Financial Aid.
 The Office of Financial Aid exists to assist students who without financial assistance would not be able to complete their education at Richland.
-The Financial Aid Office is located in the Campus Center, Rm.
-E146.
+Applications may be picked up in the Financial Aid Office, Campus Center, Room E 146.
 Phone 746-4488.
+Office hours are 8:00 a.m. to 8:00 p.m., Monday through Thursday, and from 8:00 a.m. to 4:30 p.m. on Friday.

-Students seeking financial aid should complete and submit the following forms by July 1 preceding the academic year for which aid is requested.
+Students seeking financial aid should complete and submit all forms by July 1 preceding the academic year for which aid is requested.